piglovesyou/graphql-let/README.md

 # /app/custom/path/src/schema.graphqls.d.ts
 ```

-You may want to run it every time calling `tsc`.
+You may want to run it every time before calling `tsc`.
 Please check your
 `package.json` and modify like this.

 ```diff